Clarence Darrow statue and bronze relief

-Clarence Darrow (April 18, 1857 - March 13, 1938) was an American lawyer who became famous in the 19th century for high-profile representations of trade union causes, and in the 20th century for several criminal matters, including the Leopold and Loeb murder trial, the Scopes "monkey" trial, and the Ossian Sweet defense.
-He was a leading member of the American Civil Liberties Union and a prominent advocate for Georgist economic reform.
-Darrow was also well-known as a public speaker, debater and writer.
+Clarence Darrow (April 18, 1857 - March 13, 1938) was a renowned American lawyer who rose to prominence in the late 19th century for his high-profile defense of labor and trade union causes.
+In the 20th century, he became nationally known for several major criminal cases, including the Leopold and Loeb murder trial in Chicago (1924), the Scopes "Monkey" Trial in Dayton, Tennessee (July 10–21, 1925), and the Ossian Sweet defense in Detroit (1925–1926).
+He was a leading member of the American Civil Liberties Union and a vocal advocate for Georgist economic reform.
+Darrow was also widely recognized as a powerful public speaker, debater and writer.

 Statue size: 7-foot high statue